It's My Party (film): Cast

-Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars.

-Box office
+Background

+Director Randal Kleiser recalls the movie was made in 1995, and at the time, Disney wanted him for Honey, I Blew Up the Kid, and he told them he would do it if they let me do an adult film next, and they went for it.
+But when he presented the project to them, "they hemmed and hawed."
+So after trying to get the movie made elsewhere, Kleiser finally went to see John Calley at United Artists, and after showing him photos from the actual party, he agreed to do it.

+Release

-It's My Party opened in 28 theaters on March 22, 1996 with $148,532.
+It's My Party opened in 28 theaters on March 22, 1996, with $148,532.
 The film would eventually gross $622,503 domestically.

 Home media

 A DVD with several special features was released in 2003.
 It contains deleted and extended scenes, featurettes on the making of the film and audio commentary by the director and some of the actors.